Privacy Policy

 Certain content provided by the user cannot be completely deleted retrospectively if it has already been copied by other users or stored outside the platform.
 Statutory retention obligations remain unaffected.

-4.5 Acknowledgement of the privacy policy
+4.5 Acknowledgement of the Privacy Policy

-4.6 Responsibility for information provided Suchen Technology GmbH is not obliged to check the content provided by the user for accuracy, completeness or timeliness.
-A check will only take place if this is required by law (e.g. to fulfil legal obligations) or is necessary to ensure the proper functioning of the platform.
+Suchen Technology GmbH is not obliged to verify the accuracy, completeness or timeliness of content provided by the user.
+Verification shall only take place where this is required by law (e.g. to fulfil legal obligations) or to ensure the proper functioning of the platform.

-4.7 Measures in the event of violations
+4.7 Measures in the event of breaches

 5.1 Overview

-5.2 Contractual relationship and platform use (Art.
-6(1)(b) GDPR)
+5.2 Contractual relationship and platform use (Article 6(1)(f) b GDPR)

 - Registration and administration of the user account,